pwhitebe/Photon-Admin/README.md

 The Photon-Admin is a web-application that used to help manage and publish content for the Rapid MMWR iPhone app (Photon)

-Issue tracker is available: TBD
+Issue tracker is available: http://code.phiresearchlab.org/jira/browse/PHOT Project wiki is available: http://code.phiresearchlab.org/confluence/pages/viewpage.action?pageId=8945672

 ## Goals
 To develop an JQuery app that allows easy publishing of content from MMWR Weekly to be consumed by the Photon app.